rustymotors/server/docs/server.md

 ### Running

-Enable Node to use port 80 and 443: `sudo setcap cap_net_bind_service=+ep $(which node)`
+Enable Node to use port 80 and 443: `make enable-node`

 - `npm start`

-This will start the server running on Docker
+This will start the server

-Afterwards, run `npm run migrate` to create the database before trying to connect